Lwin-Naing/User-Manual-English-/Button.md

 ## Placing the camera movement button

-To place the **Camera,** From the **Type** Section of the Button Properties Click on it to open, then select **Camera Flight**, this is the third type on the type button widget
+We will place a button that moves the camera to a specified position when clicked.
+This allows you to set the camera angle at the destination.

 ![Untitled](Button%2009a15c6bd9c843f4b7b6a8f9cf4f2427/Untitled%209.png)
 <br>
 <br>

-We will place a button that moves the camera to a specified position when clicked.
-This allows you to set the camera angle at the destination.
+1. To place the **Camera,** From the **Type** Section of the Button Properties Click on it to open, then select **Camera Flight**, this is the third type on the type button widget

-Select **"Camera Flight"** from the **Type** action. then click on “**Not Set”** to set the Camera angle settings.
+2. Click on “**Not Set”** to set the Camera angle settings.

 ![Untitled](Button%2009a15c6bd9c843f4b7b6a8f9cf4f2427/Untitled%2010.png)
 <br>
 <br>

-- **Camera:** From the camera angle setting window, set the camera angle at the destination.
+3. **Camera:** From the camera angle setting window, set the camera angle at the destination.
 Enter values for latitude and longitude, e.tc., or use the mouse to move the Re-Earth and click **"Capture**"  to set the angle of view.

 ![Untitled](Button%2009a15c6bd9c843f4b7b6a8f9cf4f2427/Untitled%2011.png)
 <br>